-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- 2. Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

 Across all 4 instances, there will be an estimated 7,660 users ranging from VA employees, Veterans/dependents, and volunteers.